mhofherr/TaskPaperManager/README.md

 ## Python versions

 TPM is developed on Python 2.7.
-Support for Python 3.4 is planned for the 1.1.0 release.
+Support for Python 3.4 is n the queue.

 ## Future features